Category: W

 🌎 Coordinates

-As of the 2010 Census, West Lebanon had a population of approximately 3,200 residents.
-The city has a diverse population with a mix of different age groups.
-The median age in the city is around 41 years.
-The racial makeup of the city is predominantly White, with minorities including African Americans, Asians, and others.
+As of the 2020 census, Williston had a population of approximately 10,000 residents.
+The town has a diverse age range, with a median age of 40.5 years.
+The racial makeup of the town is predominantly White, followed by Asian, African American, and other races.

 🏞️ Nature & Environment